containers/podman/docs/source/markdown/podman-generate-kube.1.md

 **podman generate kube** [*options*] *container...* | *pod...* | *volume...*

 ## DESCRIPTION
 **podman generate kube** will generate Kubernetes YAML (v1 specification) from Podman containers, pods or volumes.
-Whether the input is for containers or pods, Podman will always generate the specification as a Pod.
+Regardless of whether the input is for containers or pods, Podman will always generate the specification as a Pod.
 The input may be in the form of one or more containers, pods or volumes names or IDs.